Eyevinn/docker-fast/docs/index.md

 And to play the channel direct your HLS video player to the URL [http://localhost:8000/channels/eyevinn/master.m3u8](http://web.player.eyevinn.technology/?manifest=http%3A%2F%2Flocalhost%3A8000%2Fchannels%2Feyevinn%2Fmaster.m3u8)

 You might need to wait a few minutes first for the channel to be ready.
+Documentation on how to manage schedules and channels are found in [this section](plugins/schedule_service.md).

 ## Installation